-Perfect for serving with soft, ripe cheeses like camembert or brie, or a sharp cheddar this fruity chutney is easy to prepare and full of flavor.
+Perfect for serving with soft, ripe cheeses like Camembert or Brie, or a sharp cheddar this apple-cranberry chutney is easy to prepare and full of flavor.

 - 1 cup dried apples, chopped

 - 1 cup dried cranberries (or dried cherries)

 - 2 cloves garlic, minced